 On August 5, 2020, putative class and collective action litigation was filed against American Income Life Insurance Company ("American Income") and National Income Life Insurance Company ("National Income") in United States District Court for the Central District of California (Natalie Bell, Gisele Mobley, Ashly Rai, and John Turner v.
 American Income Life Insurance Company and National Income Life Insurance Company, Case No. 2:20cv-07046).
 On December 18, 2020, the plaintiffs voluntarily dismissed Mr. Turner's claims and all claims against defendant National Income.
-Following the dismissal, the complaint alleges that insurance agent trainees should have been classified as employees, and after contracting should have been classified as employees instead of independent contractors.
-Plaintiff Bell is a former California trainee and plaintiff Rai is a former California agent.
-They assert claims under California law on behalf of a putative California class for the four years prior to February 13, 2020 through case conclusion.
-They make claims under (a) the California Labor Code for alleged meal and rest break violations, overtime, minimum wage, alleged failure to pay wages at the time of termination, expense reimbursement, and alleged failure to provide accurate wage statements; and (b) the California Business and Professions Code for alleged unfair business practices.
-They also seek liquidated damages, penalties and attorney's fees under California law.
-Plaintiff Mobley is a former Florida agent who asserts a claim under Florida law on behalf of a putative Florida class for the five years prior to February 13, 2020 through case conclusion.
-She makes a claim under the Florida General Labor Regulations, including the Florida Minimum Wage Act, for alleged failure to pay all wages owed.
-The plaintiffs also assert a national collective action on behalf of all "similarly situated" individuals for minimum wage, overtime, liquidated damages, penalties, an accounting and attorney's fees and costs under the Fair Labor Standards Act for the three years prior to February 13, 2020 through case conclusion.
+Following the dismissal, the complaint alleged that insurance agent trainees should have been classified as employees, and after contracting should have been classified as employees instead of independent contractors.
+Plaintiff Bell was a former California trainee and plaintiff Rai was a former California agent.
+They asserted claims under California law on behalf of a putative California class for the four years prior to February 13, 2020 through case conclusion.
+They made claims under (a) the California Labor Code for alleged meal and rest break violations, overtime, minimum wage, alleged failure to pay wages at the time of termination, expense reimbursement, and alleged failure to provide accurate wage statements; and (b) the California Business and Professions Code for alleged unfair business practices.
+They also sought liquidated damages, penalties and attorney's fees under California law.
+Plaintiff Mobley was a former Florida agent who asserted a claim under Florida law on behalf of a putative Florida class for the five years prior to February 13, 2020 through case conclusion.
+She made a claim under the Florida General Labor Regulations, including the Florida Minimum Wage Act, for alleged failure to pay all wages owed.
+The plaintiffs also asserted a national collective action on behalf of all "similarly situated" individuals for minimum wage, overtime, liquidated damages, penalties, an accounting and attorney's fees and costs under the Fair Labor Standards Act for the three years prior to February 13, 2020 through case conclusion.
 American Income responded to the complaint with a motion to compel the named plaintiffs to arbitrate their individual claims and other procedural challenges.
 On April 6, 2021, the court granted American Income's motion to compel arbitration as to plaintiffs Mobley and Rai, and denied the motion without prejudice as to plaintiff Bell.
 American Income subsequently renewed its motion to compel arbitration as to plaintiff Bell.
 On November 30, 2021, the court granted American Income's motion to compel arbitration as to plaintiff Bell.
+Thereafter, the parties negotiated the settlement of the named plaintiffs' individual claims for a non-material amount.
+The case was then dismissed on January 5, 2023 with prejudice as to the named plaintiffs' individual claims, and without prejudice as to the claims of any putative class or collective members.